richardanaya/view/README.md

 This project really isn't framework specific, but it does have certain rules about components

-* they must implement default if you want property based constructure
+* they must implement default if you want property based construction
-* they must have a 'new' constructor if you want simple constructure
+* they must have a 'new' constructor if you want simple construction
 * they must have an property AnyVec 'children' if children can be added

 Here's a simple example to follow: